 It is hard to do this all at once.
 The Carter family, authors of A Family Guide to Waste-Free Living (one of my favourite books on this topic) went through the process of changing their habits around waste (and, as I keep stressing, this is principally about consumption) in a matter of weeks and I take my hat off to them.
 It isn’t the approach that I have been able to take, however.
 I have just brought the lens into focus on area after area, issue after issue, as I’ve had the time and motivation – or when they have been ready to ‘see’ them.
 Sometimes I couldn’t see something that was right under my nose due to the unconscious assumption I’d made.

-It isn’t always easy to untangle the various issues either, such as whether .
+It isn’t always easy to untangle the various issues either, such as whether to buy local food or organic produce from further away.
 I’ve been faced with conundrums such as whether to buy secondhand synthetic clothes (which shed plastic microfibres) or new clothes made from natural fabrics.
+There are so many examples and bringing not just environmental sustainability into the equation but also ethical factors, it becomes very complicated.

 So, it does take some work and the unfolding of time but I believe it is important, perhaps the most important thing for treading more lightly on our beautiful Earth, to become a conscious consumer and that is why conscious consumption is something I’ll continue to talk about.